Allenzy314/WSI/README.md

 ### Quantitative Performance Comparison

-The **best** results are highlighted in bold, and the $\underline{\text{second-best}}$ results are underlined.
+The **best** results are highlighted in bold, and the second-best results are underlined like $\underline{0.7155 \pm 0.0698}$.
 Our proposed model (MD) achieves state-of-the-art performance across the majority of metrics, demonstrating its robust capability in modeling cross-scale representations.

 | Model | Metric | TCGA-LUNG | TCGA-RCC | TCGA-BRCA |
 | :--- | :---: | :---: | :---: | :---: |